 - Does my content answer the above questions within seconds?

-- Does my content make good use of headlines and sub headlines?
+- Will my content make good use of headlines and sub-headlines?

 - Does my content include clear and noticeable Call to Actions?